 In May 1994, the owners of your local multiplex were smoothing out the wrinkles on posters for Maverick, Beverly Hills Cop III, and Little Buddha (starring the eternally godlike Keanu Reeves).
 But when your mom and her friends bought tickets to stage-whisper to each other throughout a screening of Even Cowgirls Get the Blues, there’s a good chance that they skipped the popcorn—not because it was too expensive, but because it had just been characterized as instant heart disease in a striped, butter-scented box.

-Today is National Popcorn Day, so we’re going to throw back to that time almost 24 years ago when movie popcorn was flat-out demonized by the Center for Science in the Public Interest (CSPI), which presented its findings in a Congressional Hearing and then published them in its own Nutrition Action Healthletter.
+Almost 24 years ago when movie popcorn was flat-out demonized by the Center for Science in the Public Interest (CSPI), which presented its findings in a Congressional Hearing and then published them in its own Nutrition Action Healthletter.

 To test the nutritional value of popcorn, CSPI bought popcorn in three US cities from 12 theaters that were part of six different chains.
 They sent the samples to a lab for testing and then compared the fat content in the corn popped in canola shortening and in coconut oil, as well as added up all of the fat in butter-topped, coconut-oil-popped corn.
 The problem, the CSPI said, was the coconut oil, which (despite being lauded as a “superfood” in recent times) was ridiculously high in saturated fat.
 Just days after the hearing, CSPI nutritionist Jayne Hurley breathlessly warned professional moviegoer Roger Ebert that a large popcorn had the same amount of fat as “six Big Macs”—more saturated fat than a human is supposed to consume over the course of three days.